mrciolino/wiki-backup/Events/invading-darmuths-lair.md

 ## Giant Skeleton
 Spoops finds a bunch of corpses and makes a bone giant.
 The bone tiant accompanies them for a short time, however it is too large to fit through the doors and must be left behind.

+## Looting Magic Items
-The party finds many magic items:
+The party takes out some soldiers loyal to Darmuth.
+They find many magic items after looting their bodies:
 - flask that turns things inside into wine
 - Balagor's Orb of anti-annihilation
 - belt of useful storing